Eliastik/simple-sound-studio-lib/README.md

 The documentation of the methods and class can be found here: [docs/](docs/).

+Documentation on the audio filters offered by the library can be found here: [FILTERS.md](FILTERS.md).

 The most important part is the [AudioEditor class](docs/classes/AudioEditor.md).

 You will also be interested by the [VoiceRecorder class](docs/classes/VoiceRecorder.md).